MicroEJ/docs/SDK6UserGuide/moduleNatures.rst

 **Description**: Loads the configuration to build the Executable of an Application.

+**Inputs**:

+- The extracted VEE Port folder
+- The project classpath which contains the MicroEJ dependent application classes and resources
+- The Full Qualified Name of the Application main class
+- The folder containing the application configuration (``configuration``)

+**Outputs**:

+- The configuration file with all the properties set to launch the build of the Executable (``build/properties/target.properties``)

 **Module Natures**:

 This task is used by the following module natures: